BasicVariable/BasicVariable/README.md

   ---

-  Made a ton of things for Roblox, disapeared because most commissions are private, back again because of college assignments and I can't make a new Github because I already used my school's email for PRO on this account.
+  Made a ton of things for Roblox (now mostly private), disapeared because most commissions are private, back again because of college assignments and I can't make a new Github because I already used my school's email for PRO on this account.

   ---
 </div>